shubham-777/ocr_utility/README.md

-# OCR Utility using FastAPI
+# ocr_utility using FastAPI

-ocr_utility is a ocr comparision utility for developers.
+ocr_utility is a ocr comparision utility.

 ## Project Structure

 ```
 .
 ├── ocr_app